 Using the New-Mailbox-Repair-Request cmdlet

 After getting permission from the Exchange Admin, you can use the New-Mailbox-Repair-Request cmdlet to repair mailboxes.
-Below we have given a few examples of using this cmdlet.
+Below, we have given a few examples of using this cmdlet.

 - To resolve Folder View corruption errors, use the below command.
 Running this command will detect and repair all folder views for the mailbox listed in the command.